ivanpierre/lambda-ws-c/README.md

 - A simple AST for a defined language.
 Let's call it LWC
 - An interpreter on this AST.
 - A reader to generate AST data in order to execute language code.
-- A writer to be able to output AST data and program result.
+- A writer to be able to output AST data and program result in a readable form.
-- A simple REPL probabely implemented in the language itself.
+- A simple REPL probably implemented in the language itself.

 ## Issues
 As the program is written in C, I'll try to only use the language and the standard library.
 This mean that all data structures of LWC should be created.

-This mean too that a garbage collector should be written.
-C memory managent is too messy to be used as is.
+This means too that a garbage collector should be written.
+C memory management is too messy to be used as is.
-The memory management should be included in AST inner implementation so WSC user doesn't hate to bother with these type of problem.
+The memory management should be included in AST inner implementation so LSC user doesn't hate to bother with these type of problem.
+Memory fragmentation is not taken in account for now.

-AST of WSC should be implementation agnostic, so that public function should not have usage change even if inner structure drastically changes.
+AST of LSC should be implementation agnostic, so that public function should not have usage change even if inner structure drastically changes.
+Inner structure of data and even size and so on are not public. the only thing we'll have acces on nodes are the type. only management functions will be public.
+More, lot of core function will receive pointer to data and manage the type by themself completely putting out the inner structure to the user.

 Language elements should be as decoupled from AST element types as possible.
 It should give the less work as possible to change language definition and syntax.
 So a lot of non defined core language functions should be implemented.
 These are base functions that enable to manage AST objects.

-Based on this, internal representation of the AST should be defined WITH AST elements, so WSC can be completely implementation agnostic, even on thanguage used to implement it :D
+Based on this, internal representation of the AST should be defined WITH AST elements, so LWC can be completely implementation agnostic, even on thanguage used to implement it :D

 For now threading will not be managed.